-The Center for Diversity & Enrichment coordinates a variety of campus programs and services designed to create a welcoming environment for underrepresented minority students, first-generation college students, and students from low-income families.
+The Center for Inclusive Academic Excellence coordinates a variety of campus programs and services designed to create a welcoming environment for underrepresented minority students, first-generation college students, and students from low-income families.
 Additional support networks include:

 - Iowa Edge Program—This freshman introduction to campus is held the week before fall classes begin to welcome selected African